UOSnetwork/uos.docs/CONTRIBUTING.md

 ### Submitting a UIP

-Submit a UIP as a pull request to the UIP repository: github/UOSnetwork/repo/
+Submit a UIP as a pull request to the U°OS Improvement Proposal repository: github/UOSnetwork/repo/

 See [UIP Template](../../../uos.uip/blob/master/uip_template.md).